-ECO/ESO Environmental Control Officer - A site agent who needs to ensure that all environmental authorisation and conditions are adhered to during the construction phase of the project EMPr Environmental Management Programme - can be defined as "an environmental management tool used to ensure that undue or reasonably avoidable adverse impacts of the construction, operation and decommissioning of a project are prevented; and that the positive benefits of the projects are enhanced".
-ESA Ecological Support Area - Areas that are not essential for meeting biodiversity targets, but that play an important role in supporting the functioning of Pas or CBAs, and are often vital for delivering ecosystem services. ММР Maintenance Management Plan - means a maintenance management plan for maintenance purposes defined and adopted by the competent authority NEMA National Environmental Management Act (Act 107 of 1998) as amended 2017 - national environmental legislation that provides principles for decision-making on matters that affect the environment.
-PA Protected Area - A protected area is an area of land or sea that is formally protected by law and managed mainly for biodiversity conservation.
+ECO/ESO (3) An EAP or specialist appointed to externally review the work of an EAP or specialist as contemplated in sub regulation (2), must comply with sub regulation (1).
+Environmental Control Officer - A site agent who needs to ensure that all environmental authorisation and conditions are adhered to during the construction phase of the project EMPr Environmental Management Programme - can be defined as "an environmental management tool used to ensure that undue or reasonably avoidable adverse impacts of the construction, operation and decommissioning of a project are prevented; and that the positive benefits of the projects are enhanced".
+ESA Ecological Support Area - Areas that are not essential for meeting biodiversity targets, but that play an important role in supporting the functioning of Pas or CBAs, and are often vital for delivering ecosystem services.
+MMP Maintenance Management Plan - means a maintenance management plan for maintenance purposes defined and adopted by the competent authority NEMA National Environmental Management Act (Act 107 of 1998) as amended 2017 - national environmental legislation that provides principles for decision-making on matters that affect the environment. ΡΑ Protected Area - A protected area is an area of land or sea that is formally protected by law and managed mainly for biodiversity conservation.
 Protected areas recognised in the National Environmental Management: Protected Areas Act (Act 57 of 2003) (hereafter referred to as the Protected Areas Act) are considered formal protected areas in the NPAES.
 This is a narrower definition of protected areas than the International Union for Conservation of Nature (IUCN) definition.1 The NPAES distinguishes between land-based protected areas, which may protect both terrestrial and freshwater biodiversity features, and marine protected areas.